 Never underestimate the power of just restarting your Mac.
 It can solve all kinds of problems by deleting temporary files and clearing caches.
 In many cases, it’s all you need to do to fix a problem.

 If the problem only occurs with one application, it could be that there is a problem with the app.
 Updating the application that’s experiencing the problem may help fix the issue.
-If the app was downloaded from the Mac App Store, launch the Store and check for updates.
-Alternatively, click on the application’s name in the menu bar and choose Check for Updates.
+If the app was downloaded from the App Store, open it and check for updates in the Updates section.
+Alternatively, click the application’s name in the menu bar and choose Check for Updates.
 If there is one available, install it.

 Non-volatile RAM or NVRAM is a memory that doesn’t clear when you shut down your Mac because it has its own battery.
 It’s used to store crucial settings needed for your Mac to boot.
 However, occasionally it can become corrupt and cause problems.
 The solution is to reset it.